Psiae/ManorLordsConsoleCommandsMod/MLConsoleCommandsMod/chBeta/v0.1.0-alpha.1-chBeta/mod_page.md

     - Reroll the list of mercenaries available for hire<br/><br/>

+- k.teleportSelectedSquadsToCursor
+    - Teleport selected squad(s) to location under player cursor<br/><br/>

+    - warning: no collision check, select location wisely
+      - if unit can barely move try save game and load<br/><br/>

+    - although you can teleport multiple at once, recommended to only teleport one by one

 - k.printLordConsoleCommands
     - Print Lord related console command to the console window<br/><br/>